ManuKot/British-Airways/README.md

 # British-Airways
 British Airways Data Science Job Simulation on Forage - November 2024    * Completed a simulation focussing on how data science is a critical component    of British Airways success  * Scraped and analysed customer review data to uncover findings  * Built a predictive model to understand factors that influence buying  behaviour

+I recently participated in British Airway's job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to participate on a Data Science team at British Airways.

+I worked on a project where I analysed customer insights and built predictive model to understand factors that influence buying behaviour.
+I practiced my data analytics skills using a Jupyter Notebook and built my PowerPoing and communication skills by presenting insights a real-world context.

+Doing this programme confirmed that I really enjoy working with data to provide business insights and I'm excited to apply these skills on a Data Science team at a company like British Airways.